-One of my favorite people whom I met in recent years is a sweet, wickedly clever and funny rabbi by the name of Michael Paley.
+Of the many wonderful people I met in recent years, one of my favorites is a sweet, wickedly clever and funny rabbi by the name of Michael Paley.
 In certain circles of liberal Judaism he is very well known, both in the USA and beyond.
 And it so happens that we frequent the same synagogue on Shabbat mornings.

 Clinton response to Paley was surprising: “When you say t’shuvah,” he responded, “do you mean it the way Rabbi Soloveitchik was teaching it, or do you mean it the way Rabbi Kook was teaching it?”

 That was certainly not what Paley was expecting.
 For Clinton to even know the names of these two gigantic figures of 20th century Judaism (both were dead by that time) was surprising enough; that he also knew the subtle differences between how they understood t’shuva was another matter altogether.
 Clinton, at that point, demonstrated that he knew more about Judaism than most modern day Jews!